Dinuxd/Public-transport-database-management-system-using-arrays-and-file-handling-in-c./README.md

 # Public-transport-database-management-system-using-arrays-and-file-handling-in-c.

-Project Objectives
+Project Objectives:
-  • Creating a file system that includes, o Correct bus and train routes o Correct time tables o Simple booking system
+Creating a file system that includes, Correct bus and train routes, Correct time tables , Simple booking system.
-  • Giving ability to enter or change data
-  • Giving ability to easily query data in the file system
+Giving ability to enter or change data and giving ability to easily query data in the file system

 Proposed Solution
   Our proposed solution is to create a file system using C language.
 This file system consists of two